n8peace/DayStart/docs/deployment.md

    - Continue operation when possible even with partial failures

 ### Deployment Workflow
-1. **Legacy Cleanup**: Always remove old functions before deploying new ones
+1. **Update-Only Deployment**: Functions are updated in place without deletion
-   - Prevents confusion about which functions are active
+   - Prevents authentication and project-specific issues
-   - Ensures clean deployment state
+   - Ensures faster, more reliable deployments
-   - Reduces potential conflicts
+   - Maintains function state and configuration

 2. **Incremental Testing**: Test functions individually before full deployment
    - Use health checks to verify each function